monostream/emporium-catalog/EMPORIUM_CHART_MANUAL.md

 - Use appropriate authentication skip paths
 - Implement proper OIDC integration when applicable
 - Use TLS/SSL certificates automatically
+- **Always configure security context to match the container's user**
+- Use non-root users and drop unnecessary capabilities
+- Set appropriate filesystem permissions with fsGroup

 ### 3. Configuration Management
 - Use the `@optional` annotation for non-essential fields